-- T cells (T lymphocytes) are a major component of the adaptive immune system and play an important role in cell-mediated immunity.
+- T cells (T lymphocytes) are a major component of the adaptive immune response and play an important role in cell-mediated immunity.

 T-cell receptors (TCRs)

 - Binding of a T-cell receptor to its specific antigen triggers activation of the T cell.

 - This antigen fragment has to bind to the major histocompatibility complex molecule on the surface of another cell in order to be recognized by the TCR.